From the University System of Georgia:

 "A database is a collection of information organized to provide efficient retrieval.
 The collected information could be in any number of formats (electronic, printed, graphic, audio, statistical, combinations).
 There are physical (paper/print) and electronic databases."

 Think of Library databases as containers for scholarly information.
 Databases may contain abstracts, citations, or full-text of scholarly information.
 We can search through these databases (containers) to find reliable information about our topics.

 Below are some databases that are general in scope and suitable for most research topics.
 Articles pertaining to your COM 1101 research topics can be found by clicking on one of the following links and performing a search based using keywords to express your topic.

-Use the Database Academic Video Online to search and browse through hundreds of quality documentary videos on all kinds of topics.
+Use one of the Library's two Databases for streaming video to search and browse through hundreds of quality documentary and feature film videos on all kinds of topics.

 Some databases may show you results for articles that are not available in full-text.
 That means you cannot read the full article in that database.

 If this happens, look for this link in your database search results: